airalab/robonomics-wiki/docs/en/iot-sub-setup.md

 ## Create Owner and Controller accounts

-First, let's create A Robonomics account.
+First, let's create a Robonomics account.

 Go to [Robonomics Parachain app](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama.rpc.robonomics.network%2F#/) on Polkadot / Substrate Portal. **Check the top left corner to ensure that you are connected to Robonomics Parachain**.